cpurta/tatonka/README.md

 ## Contribution

-We would love for you to help out with building Tatanka!
+We would love for you to help out with building Tatonka!

 Please see the CONTRIBUTING.md file to see how you can help the project.